adobemomo/go-debug-tips/debug-with-goland.md

 ### label with 3rd party lib

-By this way, you can add labels to any function without a explicit start of goroutine.
+By this way, you can add labels to any function without a explicit wrapper.

 First, import the library in your code.